 - picture frame sawtooth hanging brackets

-You could choose to fill the holes with wood filler (I didn’t, but I’m a tad bit lazy when it comes to details), and then just paint it in the color of your choice.
-I used a dry brush technique (dip your brush into a tiny bit of paint, wipe off most of the paint with a towel, and then quickly move your brush back and forth over the surface) to lightly paint mine, but if I wanted to go for a solid color, I definitely would have used spray paint.
-It’s the easiest and fastest way to paint in all those little compartments!
+To paint the inside, I used a dry brush technique (dip your brush into a tiny bit of paint, wipe off most of the paint with a towel, and then quickly move your brush back and forth over the surface).
+If you prefer a solid color, I would definitely recommend spray painting as it’s the fastest way to paint in all those little compartments!

-My trinket display case already had picture framing hooks on the back to hang it, but if you were using a reused toy crate, just nail in a sawtooth picture frame bracket.
+My trinket display case already had picture framing hooks on the back to hang it, but if you were using a reused toy crate or utensil holder, just nail in a sawtooth picture frame bracket.

 A few other DIY succulent planter ideas (all of these are real!):